Prudential Tower: History

 The newly built Prudential Tower dwarfed John Hancock Financial's headquarters building, built in 1947.
 This spurred the insurance rival to build the 1975 John Hancock Tower, which is slightly taller at 790 ft.

-Today, the Prudential is no longer among the fifty tallest buildings in the U.S. in architectural height.
+Today, the Prudential is no longer among the fifty tallest buildings in the U.S. in architectural height, but at 907 ft, it still stands in that rank based on pinnacle height.
 Within Boston, in addition to the nearby John Hancock tower, many other tall buildings have since been built such as the Four Seasons Hotel & Private Residences, One Dalton Street at 742 feet and the Millennium Tower in the Downtown Crossing neighborhood at 685 feet.
 The financial district, including the 614 ft Federal Reserve Bank is now the 5th tallest at 614 feet.
 The Prudential, John Hancock and now the Four Seasons Hotel & Private Residences towers dominate the Back Bay skyline.

 Critical reception

 When it was built, the Prudential Tower received mostly positive architectural reviews.
 The New York Times called it "the showcase of the New Boston [representing] the agony and the ecstasy of a city striving to rise above the sordidness of its recent past".
 But Ada Louise Huxtable called it "a flashy 52-story glass and aluminum tower ... part of an over-scaled megalomaniac group shockingly unrelated to the city's size, standards, or style.
 It is a slick developer's model dropped into an urban renewal slot in Anycity, U.S.A.—a textbook example of urban character assassination."
 Architect Donlyn Lyndon called it "an energetically ugly, square shaft that offends the Boston skyline more than any other structure".
 In 1990, Boston Globe architecture critic Robert Campbell commented: "The Prudential Center has been the symbol of bad design in Boston for so long that we'd probably miss it if it disappeared."